 - require evidence of need for exam Access Arrangements [extra time, reader, scribe, separate room, etc.] for SATs, GCSE, and GCE ‘A’ Level.

-Parents who are concerned about their child’s literacy difficulties should approach the school in the first instance.
+If you are concerned about your child’s literacy difficulties you should approach the school in the first instance.
 Depending on individual circumstances, the school may be able to arrange for a diagnostic assessment to be provided by an educational psychologist or specialist teacher.

-If the school does not consider that a child’s difficulties are severe enough to warrant an assessment by the local council’s Learning Support Service, parents have the option of commissioning a private assessment which covers similar ground and can provide the details necessary to help plan for the child’s education.
+If the school does not consider that your child’s difficulties are severe enough to warrant an assessment by the local council’s Learning Support Service, you have the option of commissioning a private assessment which covers similar ground and can provide the details necessary to help plan for your child’s education.

 Aspects covered in the assessment include: